Mobile Suit Gundam: Twilight AXIS: Light novel

 Sunrise officially launched their own light novel publication arm Yatate Bunko as a way to expand the stories of their previous franchises such as Gundam, Armored Trooper Votoms, King of Braves GaoGaiGar Final and Matchless Raijin-Oh through monthly light novel series.
 The Twilight Axis light novel was written by Kōjirō Nakamura and illustrated by ARK Performance, the creative duo behind Arpeggio of Blue Steel.
 The first chapter was published in Yatate Bunko on 7 November 2016.
 Twenty chapters were published, with the last on 28 December 2017.

 Anime

 An original net animation series based on the novel was released by Sunrise on 23 June 2017 and ended on 1 September 2017, exclusively for Gundam Fan Club members in Japan It will be directed by Se Jun Kim with mecha designs from Shingo Abe and music by Takashi Ohmama.
 A theatrical compilation of the ONA episodes, titled Mobile Suit Gundam: Twilight AXIS Red Trace (機動戦士ガンダム Twilight AXIS 赤き残影, Kidō Senshi Gandamu Towairaito Akushizu Akaki Zanei) was released in theaters in Japan on 18 November 2017.

 Manga

-A manga adaptation of the novel by Azusa Maxima was serialized in Kodansha's Monthly Young Magazine between 20 October 2017 and 20 March 2019.
+A manga adaptation of the novel by Azusa Maxima was serialized in Kodansha's Monthly Young Magazine between 20 October 2017 and 20 March 2019 and collected into three volumes.